determined-ai/determined/docs/setup-cluster/deploy-cluster/slurm/install-on-slurm.rst

    A successful configuration reports the hostname of the compute node selected by Slurm to run the job.

 #.
-Run a simple distributed training job such as the :doc:`/tutorials/pytorch-mnist-tutorial` to
+Run a simple distributed training job such as the :ref:`pytorch-mnist-tutorial` to verify that it
-   verify that it completes successfully.
+   completes successfully.
 This validates Determined master and launcher communication, access to the shared filesystem, GPU scheduling, and highspeed interconnect configuration.
 For more complete validation, ensure that the ``slots_per_trial`` is at least twice the number of GPUs available on a single node.